istio/istio.io/content/blog/2019/mesh-federation/index.md

 ---

 Managing applications across multiple Kubernetes clusters is currently one of the hottest topics in Kubernetes and Istio communities.
-You may need to split your applications between multiple clusters for different reasons:
+You may need to split your applications between multiple clusters for different reasons, for example:

 -  scalability limits of a single cluster
 -  separation of production/dev/test/staging environments
 -  different security and compliance requirements for different parts of the application

-And it is just a partial list.
+-  running parts of the application on multiple public clouds, and on a private cloud

 Currently there are [three patterns](/docs/setup/kubernetes/install/multicluster/) in Istio to create a [multicluster service mesh](/docs/concepts/multicluster-deployments/#multicluster-service-mesh).